Answered By: Alice Cann Last Updated: 08 Jul, 2024 Views: 1675

 There are four subscription resources which contain good collections of business case studies.
 These are often selected by academics for use in teaching, but can also be used by students for research:

 Teaching notes are available for academic staff to use in some resources.
-Ask your Academic Liaison Librarian to find out how to get access to these.
+Ask your Academic Liaison Librarian to find out how to get access to these, if there are not clear instructions on what to do on the website.

 You could search for cases published in journals and books.